 Due to its affordable price, silver is used to make tribal jewellery in Rajasthan.

-The list of silver ornaments adorned by Rajasthani women includes everything from upper armlet, neck ring/hansuli and mandliya string neckband, heavy layered belt, single waist chain and toe rings.
+The list of silver ornaments adorned by Rajasthani women includes everything from upper armlet, neck ring/hansuli, Rajasthani necklace and mandliya string neckband, heavily layered belt, single waist chain, and toe rings.

 Tokariya/antique tribal old silver hoops are well known among the tribal individuals in Rajasthan.